Alphonsus411/pCobra/README_en.md

 Once the package is installed, the `cobra` tool offers several subcommands.
 The README in Spanish contains a complete list of commands and examples.

-The CLI also includes a safe mode (`--seguro`), a sandbox option (`--sandbox`), support for multiple languages via `--lang` and the ability to generate documentation, packages and executables.
+The CLI runs in safe mode by default.
+Use `--no-seguro` to disable it.
+A sandbox option (`--sandbox`), support for multiple languages via `--lang` and the ability to generate documentation, packages and executables are also available.
 See the Spanish README for detailed examples.

 ## Tests and development